pocketjoso/penthouse/README.md

     ],
     timeout: 30000,                 // ms; abort critical CSS generation after this timeout
     pageLoadSkipTimeout: 0,         // ms; stop waiting for page load after this timeout (for sites with broken page load event timings)
-    strict: false,                  // set to true to throw on CSS errors (will run faster if no errors)
     maxEmbeddedBase64Length: 1000,  // characters; strip out inline base64 encoded resources larger than this
     userAgent: 'Penthouse Critical Path CSS Generator', // specify which user agent string when loading the page
     renderWaitTime: 100,            // ms; render wait timeout before CSS processing starts (default: 100)